muhammadmubashar20/M-YOLO11-Wildfire-Detection/README.md

 ---

 ## 📜 Citation
-If you use any of these datasets in your research or publications, please cite the original dataset sources accordingly.
+If you use any of these datasets in your research or publications, please cite the original dataset sources and work accordingly.

 ---

 ## 🙌 Acknowledgment
 Special thanks to the dataset creators and contributors whose work supports advancements in fire detection and safety applications.

----

-### 🔗 Contact
-For queries or collaborations, feel free to reach out.